LaraKraemer/developer-communities/README.md

 # Developer Communities List
 This repository will eventually list a wide range of non-profit developer communities across Germany, Europe, and the world.
 As a junior developer, I experience first hand the massive value of being part a developer community.

+The list allows for quick exploration, helping you discover new communities you might not have considered.
+It also encourages exploration across different stacks and offers a more diverse view of developer communities.

 ### What is a community?

 A community is a non-profit group of people who share common interests, goals, or values, and organize events to connect, learn, and grow together.

-### Do you want to contribute, add an a active community?
+### Do you want to contribute?
+Add a community!

 Great!
 You can follow the [CONTRIBUTING.md](https://github.com/LaraKraemer/developer-communities/blob/main/CONTRIBUTING.md) and simply open a Pull Request (PR) to update the developer community list.
 Your contributions will help developers connect, learn, and grow with each other.

 For developer conferences across the world,  I recommend saving [Aurelie Vache repo](https://github.com/scraly/developers-conferences-agenda).

-Driven by the community for the community.

 <p>&nbsp;</p>